No Community Cases; 3 New Cases Of COVID-19 In Managed Isolation

 There are no cases of COVID-19 to report in the community in New Zealand today.

-There are three cases of COVID-19 to report in recent returnees in managed isolation facilities since the Ministry’s update yesterday.
-There are also two mariners who tested positive who were announced last night which are also included in today’s figures, taking the total of new border-related cases to five.
+There are three new cases of COVID-19 to report in recent returnees in managed isolation facilities since the Ministry’s last update on Friday.

+A previously reported case, from 8 July, has been reclassified to ‘under investigation’ and has been removed from our active cases tally.
+As a result, the number of active cases in New Zealand has only gone up by two.
+It is now 34.

-Since 1 January 2021, there have been 83 historical cases, out of a total of 591 cases after a case reported on 30 June was reclassified as historical.
+Since 1 January 2021, there have been 85 historical cases, out of a total of 595 cases.

 New border cases in New Zealand